-- All Trolls Are Different: A race of beings with a clearly advanced intelligence, given they speak their own language, move and act in a vein similar to an average person, carry objects of worth and purpose, use runic magic in battle, are stated to have a religion that their totems are related to, and one in the trailer even speaks in Kratos and Atreus' native tongue when begging to be spared (to no avail).
+- All Trolls Are Different: A race of beings with a clearly advanced intelligence, given they speak their own language, move and act in a vein similar to an average person, carry objects of worth and purpose, use runic magic in battle, and are stated to have a religion that their totems are related to (Dauði Hamarr can be seen doing a prayer ritual in front of his while caged underneath Veithurgard).
+The troll in the announcement trailer even speaks in Kratos and Atreus' tongue when begging to be spared, to no avail.

 - Carry a Big Stick: More like carry a massive pillar-like totem pole in this case.

 - Cruel and Unusual Death: Their own heads are squashed brutally by their own totem pole whenever Kratos defeats one.

 - Giant Mook / Smash Mook: Played with in that they are treated more like mini-bosses, are only 6 meters tall and some of them have tricks up their sleeves (long-ranged attacks, elemental powers, status buffs, and so on).